Brady–Belichick era: Aftermath

 During the game, Brady officially surpassed Drew Brees for the most career passing yards in NFL history.
 With the victory over his former team, Brady became the fourth quarterback in NFL history to record a win against all 32 current teams in the league, joining Brett Favre, Peyton Manning, and Drew Brees.
 In addition, he became the sixth quarterback to have a victory against every incumbent NFL franchise after Fran Tarkenton and Joe Montana, as the league only had 28 teams during the latter two's respective tenures.

-While the Patriots fans gave quarterback Brady a warm reception prior to the game, the cheers turned to boos when he took the field with the Buccaneers offense, as he was now on the opposing team.
 Immediately after the Buccaneers victory, Brady and Belichick shared a quick embrace on the field before Brady greeted his former teammates and other members of the Patriots organization.
-Though fans criticized Belichick for his lack of warmth displayed towards his former quarterback, the two privately spoke at length in the Buccaneers locker room following the game.
+Though fans criticized Belichick for his lack of warmth displayed towards his former quarterback, it was later reported that the two privately spoke at length in the Buccaneers locker room following the game.

 Brady's return to New England became the second most-watched Sunday Night Football game on NBC.
 The broadcast also scored a 43.8 rating and 70 share in Boston, making it the city's second-biggest audience for a regular season Patriots game after New England clinched their undefeated season against the New York Giants in 2007.

-Brady would later announce his retirement from football on February 1, 2022, but later announced his unretirement on March 13, 2022.
-He would officially retire on February 1, 2023, saying on social media that this was "for good."
+Brady announced his retirement from football on February 1, 2022, but later reversed course.
+He retired the next year on February 1, 2023, saying on social media that this was "for good."
+On September 10, Brady returned to Gillette Stadium for the first time as a non-player.
+In the presence of his family, he was honored by Kraft, Belichick, and the Patriots organization.
+In his speech, Brady declared that he was a "Patriot for life".

+On January 11, 2024, Belichick and the Patriots mutually agreed to part ways.
+Belichick went 29-38 (0.433) in his final four seasons following Brady's departure from the Patriots.
+A 10-part docuseries covering the Brady–Belichick era, titled The Dynasty, aired on Apple TV+ in early 2024.